elastic/elasticsearch-js/docs/release-notes/breaking-changes.md

 # Elasticsearch JavaScript Client breaking changes [elasticsearch-javascript-client-breaking-changes]
 Before you upgrade, carefully review the Elasticsearch JavaScript Client breaking changes and take the necessary steps to mitigate any issues.

-To learn how to upgrade, check out <uprade docs>.
+To learn how to upgrade, check out <upgrade docs>.

 % ## Next version [elasticsearch-javascript-client-versionnext-breaking-changes]
 % **Release date:** Month day, year